ratchetphp/Ratchet/README.md

 ##WebSocket Compliance

 * Supports the RFC6455, HyBi-10+, and Hixie76 protocol versions (at the same time)
-* Tested on Chrome 13 - 23, Firefox 6 - 17, Safari 5.0.1 - 6, iOS 4.2 - 6
+* Tested on Chrome 13 - 24, Firefox 6 - 18, Safari 5.0.1 - 6, iOS 4.2 - 6
 * Ratchet [passes](http://socketo.me/reports/ab/) the [Autobahn Testsuite](http://autobahn.ws/testsuite) (non-binary messages)

 ##Requirements

-Shell access is required and a dedicated machine with root access is recommended.
+Shell access is required and root access is recommended.
 To avoid proxy/firewall blockage it's recommended WebSockets are run on port 80, which requires root access.
-Note that you can not run two applications (Apache and Ratchet) on the same port, thus the suggestion for a separate machine (unless you have a reverse proxy).
+In order to do this, along with your sync web stack, you can either use a proxy or two separate machines.
+You can find more details in the [server conf docs](http://socketo.me/docs/deploy#sconf).

 PHP 5.3.3 (or higher) is required.
 If you have access, PHP 5.4 is *highly* recommended for its performance improvements.